 Australian defence forces (Army, Navy, or Air Force)

 Private companies sell their dental products

 Supported residential facilities.

 Experienced dental hygienists even choose to run their private or specialist dental practices individually or in groups in consultation with Dentists.

 10. Employment Opportunities For Dental Hygienists In Australia

-A dental hygiene profession offers various career options and outstanding opportunities to advance the career.
+The dental hygiene profession offers various career options and outstanding career opportunities.

 Qualified dental hygienists can choose to work in the following roles such as:

 Most dental hygienists start their careers as trainee dental assistants and move to higher roles like senior dental assistants.
 Due to the limited availability of training places, aspiring dental hygienists can face competition when securing an entry-level profession.